 The top of the manifold pipe shall include an orifice check valve that allows flow to enter the inlet manifold from the tank to prevent inversion of the inlet valves in the event of negative pressure in the inlet pipe.
 The top of the inlet manifold pipe shall include a max 50 mm opening to allow air to escape the pipe.

-The system must haveTo have a configuration based on Computational Fluid Dynamics (CFD) modeling, conducted by the manufacturer, of a similar configuration in the same tank style, meeting the parameters specified in this specification.
+The system must have a configuration based on Computational Fluid Dynamics (CFD) modeling, conducted by the manufacturer, of a similar configuration in the same tank style, meeting the parameters specified in this specification.

 Performance Requirements: